 - Birmingham Law Society Diversity Inclusion Scheme: As one of the original signatories to the BLS Diversity Inclusion Scheme, we are proud to be able to support young people to reach their potential without being limited by disability, ethnicity or socio-economic, educational, or personal obstacles.

 - Greater Birmingham Professional Services Academy: The Greater Birmingham Professional Services Academy has a high proportion of ethnic minority students and offers inclusive learning and working environments to ensure there is equality in accessing the professional services sector.
 Gateley is a founding Partner of this academy and provides support in several ways: sitting on the academy board, through lectures, training, mentorship, and offering work experience opportunities.

-- Online work experience with Forage: We have launched a trial of a free open-access virtual work experience programme with the aim of increasing the number of applications we receive from diverse and socially disadvantaged backgrounds.
+- Online work experience with Forage: We have launched a free open-access virtual work experience programme with the aim of increasing the number of applications we receive from diverse and socially disadvantaged backgrounds.
 Forage are industry experts in creating free virtual work experiences for students.